 How have you and your husband [professional triathlete Tim O’Donnell] struck a balance around each other’s schedule and your daughter?

 The nice thing for both Tim and I is that we have a live help for Izzy.
 We do sit regularly to review training as we have different coaches.
 At that time we mark off family time and, of course, balance out caregiving on the off hours, especially with work and or any appointments that come up.
 So far so good, but we are definitely new at this.

 There are a lot of new moms in triathlon HITTING amazing results – does becoming a mom give you superpowers?

 I find myself not sweating the small stuff.
 I feel stronger even though I might be more tired.
 It’s been a learning curve to make sure I am eating and resting enough for two.
 It’s not a perfect science but I’ve been learning quite a bit now that I am back racing.
 I need almost double nutrition to keep the feeding up while performing at the top again.

 What advice do you have to people who aspire to start with triathlon?

 Start where you are and have fun with it.
 The potential for improvement is huge but the work is hard and the reward high.

 Any beginner-friendly performance tips?

 Make it a lifestyle.
 Make it a healthy part of your life and enjoy it with friends and family.
-Get advice with setting yourself up with the right bike fit and right equipment for you.
+Get advice on setting yourself up with the right bike fit and the right equipment for you.
 The little things add up.
 Pay attention to the detail so you can have races and events that are about your experience out there and not the performance of your equipment failures!

 You travel a lot between different continents for races and training.
 How do you fight jet lag?